sciZer0/7/v/README.md

 *Not to EVEN mention the Ethereum blockchain or the Bitcoin blockchain.*

-Additionally, thanks to burning 🔥 all Gas Fees, as its native token the U blockchain has **the permissionless, cheapest-to-globally-transfer token with powerfully-increasing scarcity**.
+Additionally, also thanks to burning 🔥 all Gas Fees, as its native token the U blockchain has **the permissionless, cheapest-to-globally-transfer token with powerfully-increasing scarcity**.

 *In other words, the permissionless, cheapest-to-globally-transfer token with powerfully-decreasing total-supply.*